 - 2 Tbsp olive oil

-- 3 c curly kale, torn into bite size pieces
+- 3 cups curly kale, torn into bite-sized pieces

-- Prepare crust according to Food52 recipe or purchase pre-made pie crust and bring to room-temperature, according to package instructions.
+- Prepare crust according to Food52 recipe or purchase pre-made pie crust and bring to room temperature, according to package directions.

 - Heat olive oil in a large skillet over medium-low heat.
 Add the onions and toss in the oil.
 Cook the onions for 30-45 minutes, stirring occasionally.
 When you notice brown, caramelized bits sticking to the pan, add a tablespoon of water to loosen the onions.
 Once the onions are sweet and light brown, they’re ready.